ScienceParkStudyGroup/rna-seq-lesson/_episodes/01-introduction.md

 In this training you will learn R, RStudio, Git, and GitHub.
 It's going to be fun and empowering!
 You will learn a reproducible workflow that can be used in research and analyses of all kinds, including Ocean Health Index assessments.
 This is really powerful, cool stuff, and not just for data: this lesson website was actually made using some of these tools.

 We will practice learning three main things all at the same time:
-1. coding with best practices (R/RStudio)
+1. Coding with best practices (R/RStudio).
-2. collaborative version control (git/GitHub).
+2. Collaborative version control (git/GitHub).
-3. communication/publishing (RMarkdown/GitHub).
+3. Communication/publishing (RMarkdown/GitHub).

 This training will teach these all together to reinforce skills and best practices, and get you comfortable with a workflow that you can use in your own projects.